newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 Think of it like this: if you had a really cool science class when you were a kid, you probably had a macaroni bridge-building challenge.
 Every student in your class designed and built a model of a bridge within a strict framework of rules.
 At the end of the contest, a heavy weight was placed on each model to test its structural integrity.
 Some bridges were beautiful, but collapsed immediately under the weight.
 Others were utter abominations but could bear the weight of a sack of bowling balls.

 Now imagine the same challenge, but in a way that each bridge is only started by one student.
 It then goes through a rotation, allowing each student to add small parts and make small improvements based on their aptitudes.
-In the end, you have a much higher success rate, and kids have worked together to make great things.
+In the end, you have a much higher success rate, and kids have worked together to make better things.

 ## What all teams can learn from kids building macaroni bridges

 This process isn't new.
 It's been used in software engineering for the last decade or so.
 These super-smart people call it *agile working*.

 Agile teams first identify the goal of a project, then work on the project with the sole aim of achieving that goal.
 To make this possible, the goal is broken up into smaller tasks that can be fulfilled by individual team members.
-This way, every team member can choose tasks that suit their own strengths and experiences.
-Even better, they can execute them in the way they think best serves the larger goal.
+This way, the project keeps its momentum and every team member can choose tasks that suit her or his own strengths, quickly building upon one another's work.
+Even better, everyone can execute the tasks in the way they think best serves the larger goal.

 By enabling team members to work on a project in the way they see fit, solutions emerge that no one individual could ever expect.
 Things develop from multiple perspectives.
 This enables teams to go beyond conventions into newer and more fruitful territories.